prdx/prdx.github.io/about.md

 permalink: /about/
 ---

+My name is Bagus.
+Pronounced as `BAH-gus TRI-HAT-MA-JA`.

 My goal is to improve the way we process the data.

 In this era where data is ubiquitous, I want to understand how we can build a system that can handle and process high amount of data.
 I plan not only improve the machine learning methods itself but also I want to improve from application, operating system, and hardware levels.